ibm-cloud-docs/EventStreams/eventstreams134.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# The Standard plan
+# The Standard plan (deprecated)
 {: #plan_choose_standard}

+**The Standard plan described in this topic will be deprecated xx xxxxxx 2019. **

+For information about the current plans, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose).

 {{site.data.keyword.messagehub}} is available as different plans depending on your requirements.
-The Standard plan will be deprecated.
-For information about the current plans, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose).
 {: shortdesc}

 ## Standard plan overview